Definitions and Examples of MLMs

-MLMs recruit distributors to sell their products directly to consumers, often online or in customers’ homes.
+Rather than having a storefront operation, multilevel marketing companies rely on independent distributors to sell their products directly to consumers and bring other salespeople into the company.
+Sales are often online or in customers’ homes.
 These distributors aren’t hourly or salaried employees.
 Instead, they are independent contractors and only make money when they sell the product.
 The company encourages each distributor to recruit new participants to join their downline.
 Then, the distributor earns a percentage of all sales their recruits generate.

 Many people use the terms “MLM” and “pyramid scheme” interchangeably.
 And while they’re not entirely the same thing, some MLM companies are pyramid schemes and in violation of federal law.

 An illegal pyramid scheme is a company that recruits distributors, just like an MLM would.
 But in the case of a pyramid scheme, participants can’t really make money selling a product or service; rather they make money by recruiting new distributors to join under them.
 Pyramid schemes are illegal, and the Federal Trade Commission (FTC) works to shut them down.

 A good example of FTC action against a pyramid scheme is its January 2020 temporary shutdown of an instant-coffee pyramid scheme called “Success by Health.”
 The FTC’s press release about the action indicates the company’s founders received $7 million from their distributors and pocketed more than $1.3 million of it.

 “The FTC alleges that less than 2% of participating consumers received more money from the defendants than they paid to them, and that those lucky few averaged less than $250 per month—a far cry from the defendants’ promises of ‘financial freedom,’” the FTC’s release noted.